An overview of dementia

-1. Dementia is a normal part of the aging process
+1. Dementia is a normal part of the ageing process

-People of any age can experience the occasional lapse in memory; we’ve all mislaid our keys or had moments of forgetfulness.
-These do tend to become more common as we age, and some medications used to treat those conditions.
-Having the serious memory problems, cognitive impairment, and changes in mood and personality that come with dementia, however, are not a normal part of the aging process, and dementia is a specific medical condition which should be treated as such.
+People of any age can experience the occasional lapse in memory; we’ve all misplaced our keys or had moments of forgetfulness.
+These do tend to become more common as we age, and some medications are used to treat those conditions.
+Having the serious memory problems, cognitive impairment, and changes in mood and personality that come with dementia, however, are not a normal part of the ageing process, and dementia is a specific medical condition which should be treated as such.

-Ignoring symptoms of dementia and assuming they’re a normal part of the aging process are one of the reasons people might have a delayed or missed diagnosis, and getting support early is very helpful for people with dementia and their loved ones.
+Ignoring symptoms of dementia and assuming they’re a normal part of the ageing process is one of the reasons people might have a delayed or missed diagnosis, and getting support early is very helpful for people with dementia and their loved ones.